Since 2005, travelers like you have helped us change the world through micro-donations.

 to help improve

-There is an ecotourism operation that allows tourists to visit the penguin colony, walk along the beach to observe many coastal birds and mammals species, walk along trails to observe fossils and enjoy great landscapes.
-Accommodation is available in an antique house and there are also other excursion available to visit regional attractions such as whale watching navigation.
+The ecotourism operation here allows guests to visit the penguin colony, walk along the beach to observe many coastal birds and mammals species, walk along trails to observe fossils and enjoy great landscapes.
+Accommodation is available in an historic house, and there are also other excursions available to visit regional attractions such as whale watching navigation.

 Our studies provide a base for our conservation actions and adapt local habitat management plans, regulating the numbers of visitors and the dynamics of the tourism operation, and thus providing a model of where ecotourism and conservation can coexist.